 Unlike OCE, the House Ethics Committee does have subpoena authority and uses it.
-During the 113th Congress, House Ethics conducted fact-gathering in 89 separate investigative matters; authorized 60 subpoenas (up from just nine in the 112th Congress); conducted 78 voluntary witness interviews; publicly addressed 34 matters; and released nearly 1,900 pages to the public about its investigations.
-Throughout the 113th Congress (the most recent period for which a report is available), House Ethics commenced 53 new matters; received 21 referrals from OCE; and empaneled investigative subcommittees for investigations of four Members.
+During the 114th Congress, the Committee conducted fact-gathering in 78 separate investigative matters; authorized 31 subpoenas; conducted 93 voluntary witness interviews (up from 78 in the 113th Congress); publicly addressed 23 matters; and released nearly 2,100 pages to the public about its investigations.
+Throughout the 114th Congress (the most recent period for which a report is available), the Committee commenced 43 new matters; received 24 referrals from OCE; and empaneled investigative subcommittees for investigations of four Members.